Skip to main content

 No. A user can only provide feedback for a single key point at a time.

 The summary does not auto-refresh.
 To update the summary, users need to manually click on the Refresh icon at the top.
-This ensures that all Timeline activities logged after this time are considered, refreshing the Customer Cheat Sheet with the latest summary.
+This ensures that all Timeline activities logged after this time are considered, refreshing the AI Cheat Sheet with the latest summary.
 However, please note that manual refresh can only be performed once within a 24-hour time window.
 If no timeline posts are added, deleted, or modified/edited, users will see the last refreshed summary.

-There are three notable limitations:
+There are four notable limitations:

 • In the Background section, company information such as company details, revenue, year founded, and employee size is sourced from the web.
 However, it's important to note that this information may not always be up-to-date or accurate in certain scenarios.